vip-git/vip-git/README.md

 ## Hey there 👋
-Have an amazing `Monday` ⚡⚡⚡
+Have an amazing `Tuesday` ⚡⚡⚡

-Did you know Today on `28th September`
+Did you know Today on `29th September`
 ```
-“A German-Soviet agreement divided Poland between Nazi Germany and the USSR.”
-(Year: 1939)
+“John Paul I died one month after becoming pope.”
+(Year: 1978)
 ```